top of page

 Liz Cook

 Liz began volunteering for HEALS in 2016 and became a Trustee in 2019.
 She has organised many events for Heals over the years, including the Christmas Community Lunch and the Summer Programme for young people and likes a nice spreadsheet!
 She has a professional PR background and until April 2023 worked for Wiltshire Police in the Communications & Engagement Team.
-She held senior PR roles at the Environment Agency, G4S, London Fire Brigade and RSPCA.
-Liz and Gavin moved to Malmesbury in 2004 and loves living in this vibrant community and giving a helping hand to families and individuals in our town.
+She held senior PR roles at Wiltshire Police, Environment Agency, G4S Facilities Management, London Fire Brigade and the RSPCA.
+Liz and Gavin moved to Malmesbury in 2004 and love living in this vibrant community and giving a helping hand to families and individuals here.

 Karen Franklin.jpeg